yoctoalex/eap_lab/README.rst

 6. Update Monitoring to Blocking via UI
 ***************************************

 For now all the threats of your app are only monitored without any actions taken.
-You can change monitoring to blocking either via F5 Cloud Services portal or via Postman.
-In order to do so via Postman, proceed to the following section.
+You can change monitoring to blocking both via the F5 Cloud Services portal and via Postman.
+Let's change monitoring to blocking for High-risk Attack Mitigation via the F5 Cloud Services portal, and for Malicious IP and Threat Campaigns via Postman in the next section.

 `a)` In order to start blocking attacks, go to the **PROTECT APPLICATION** tab, then open **High-risk Attack Mitigation** and toggle **Blocking Mode** on.
 Click **Update**: